pybind/pybind11/docs/compiling.rst

 -------------

 You can also copy ``setup_helpers.py`` directly to your project; it was designed to be usable standalone, like the old example ``setup.py``.
-The ``CppExtension`` class is identical to ``Pybind11Extension``, except it does not include the pybind11 package headers, so you can use it with git submodules and a specific git version.
+You can set ``include_pybind11=False`` to skip including the pybind11 package headers, so you can use it with git submodules and a specific git version.
 If you use this, you will need to import from a local file in ``setup.py`` and ensure the helper file is part of your MANIFEST.

 .. versionchanged:: 2.6